-KCCI’s 2021 Community Catalyst class is focusing on generating more art in public spaces and expanding Art of the Box throughout the city and county.
+KCCI’s 2021 Access Art TLH Community Catalyst class helped generate more than 50 permanent outdoor art pieces in public spaces by expanding KCCI’s Art of the Box project throughout the city and county, as well as spearheading the creation of several community art projects.
 Public art increases community engagement, improves mental health and encourages social cohesion.

 The 2021 Access Art TLH Community Catalyst team has been busy since the January kickoff, making great progress toward showcasing local artwork throughout the community.
 A few highlights:

-- Catalysts are working with City of Tallahassee to unveil an artistic Art of the Box April 13 at the intersection at Maclay and Meridian Road, which will be wrapped in art by Maclay student Olivia Schroeder.
+- Catalysts facilitated the first box showcasing student artwork.
+The team worked with the City of Tallahassee to unveil a new artistic box on April 13 at the intersection at Maclay and Meridian Road, which is wrapped in art by Maclay student Olivia Schroeder.
 Chris and Susanne Dudley sponsored the box in coordination with the City of Tallahassee and KCCI.
 Learn More

 These are the people who helped make this project possible.

-- Nipa Eason
+- Nipa Eason, SalterMitchell PR

-- Alessandria Palmer
+- Alessandria (Ali) Palmer, Kimley-Horn

-- Daniel Taylor
+- Daniel Taylor, Daniel Taylor Consulting, Inc.